MouseLand/facemap/README.md

 ### Running computation

-The phase-correlation between consecutive ROIs in time are computed in the fourier domain.
+The phase-correlation between consecutive frames (in running ROI) are computed in the fourier domain (see [processRunning.m](processRunning.m)).
+The XY position of maximal correlation gives the amount of shift between the two consecutive frames.

 ## Output of processing